robin7g/burnsbot/README.md

 https://www.gutenberg.org/ebooks/author/583

 This repository is to accompany a video I created about building a Poetry AI.
 This is the second generation Burns Bot.
-The first used much simpler RNN.
+The first used a much simpler RNN.
 This version is much better at language generation.

 ## Watch the video here